saralevay/saralevay.github.io/photoactive.md

 # What are we doing?

-We are working with small bugs that move when they are illuminated.
-When we illuminate them more, they move faster, when the illumination intensity is lower, they move slower.
-We created an arena with a huge LED panel, where we can control the illumination in space and time.
-We place lots of bugs in the arena, apply different illumination patterns and intensities, and we study how the bugs behave.
-As they move, they collide with each other, and with the surrounding walls.
-They form groups, that can move or stay stable.
-These groups can split, merge and show really interesting behavior.
-Sounds fun?
+We are studying small bugs that respond to light by moving.
+When exposed to higher illumination, they move faster; with lower illumination, they slow down.
+To investigate this behavior, we designed an arena with a large LED panel that allows precise control of light intensity across space and time.
+By placing numerous bugs in the arena and applying various illumination patterns, we can observe how they react.
+As they move, they collide with one another and with the arena's walls, forming dynamic groups that may move or stay stable.
+These groups can merge, split, and exhibit fascinating collective behaviors.

 ### This is the experimental setup